-- Were concerns noted by the reviewer listed in detail by Standard in the "Concerns Noted by the Self-Study Report Reviewer" section of the report? - Were actions taken based on the reviewer's concerns listed in detail by Standard in "Concerns noted by the Self-Study Report Reviewer" section of the report? - Were concerns identified by the site visitors listed by Standard and clearly summarized in the "Concerns of the Site Visit Team" section of the report? - Were statements or comments in the report specific, objective and without opinions or recommendations?
+- Were concerns noted by the reviewer listed in detail by Standard in the "Missing Documents/Concerns" section of the review? - Were actions taken based on the reviewer's concerns listed in detail by Standard in the "Missing Documents/Concerns" section of the review? - Were concerns identified by the site visitors listed by Standard and clearly summarized in the "Remaining concerns identified by the Site Visit Team" section of the report? - Were statements or comments in the report specific, objective and without opinions or recommendations?

-SECTION III: Administrative Guidelines And Policies
+Administrative Guidelines and Policies

-Staff Communication Policy:
+Staff Communication Policy

-All questions or clarification requests regarding the Self Study Review Form, Site Visit Review Form, Year Five or Progress Reports, or Responses from the Program should be directed to the appropriate NAACLS Program Coordinator.
+All questions or clarification requests regarding the Self-Study Review, Site Visit Review, Interim or Progress Reports, or Responses from the program should be directed to the appropriate NAACLS Program Accreditation Coordinator.
+The coordinator will then email the appropriate parties.

-NAACLS Program Coordinator will then email the appropriate parties.
+Once a response has been received, the staff liaison will provide the reader pair with the response and include additional documentation if requested.

-Once a response has been received, the Staff liaison will provide the reader pair with the response and include additional documentation if requested.
+Self-Study Report Reviewer and Site Visitor Qualifications, Expectations and Responsibilities

-Self-Study Report Reviewer and Site Visitor Qualifications, Expectations and Responsibilities:
+Self-Study Reviewer and Site Visitor Qualifications

-Self- Study Reviewer and Site Visitor Qualifications:
+- Must be a current or experienced program director, faculty member, clinical laboratory professional, physician or a member of higher administration (dean, department chair, etc.) with knowledge of the clinical laboratory sciences. - Must have a current or prior professional association with a NAACLS-accredited program.

-- Must be a current or experienced program director, faculty member, clinical laboratory professional, physician or a member of higher administration (dean, department chair, etc) with knowledge of the clinical laboratory sciences - Must have a current or prior professional association with a NAACLS-accredited program - Must be currently licensed or credentialed and in good standing with the licensing/credentialing body, as appropriate
+• Must be currently licensed or credentialed and in good standing with the licensing/credentialing body, as appropriate.

-Specific to Site Visitor Qualifications:
+Specific to Site Visitor Qualifications

-- Within the last 3 years, must have completed a Self-Study Review or attended a NAACLS Reviewer Education Session - Must complete a minimum of three Site Visits as a Team Member to qualify as a Team Leader
+- Within the last three years, must have completed a Self-Study Review or attended a NAACLS Reviewer Education Session. - Must complete a minimum of three site visits as a team member to qualify as a team leader.

-Self- Study Reviewer and Site Visitor Expectations:
+Self-Study Reviewer and Site Visitor Expectations

-- NAACLS Volunteer Expectations as a Representative of the Organization - Approaches accreditation in a supportive not punitive manner - Follows the policies and procedures established by the NAACLS Board of Directors - Dependably engages in collaboration - o Contributes to an inclusive and respectful environment - o Receptive to differing interpretations of NAACLS Standards and standards compliance. - Expectations as a Content Expert - o Comprehension of the current NAACLS' Standards. - o Competency in evaluating standards to align with materials provided during review - Understands the purposes of accreditation. - o Familiar with current practices in: - Clinical laboratory procedures. - Evaluation of essential personnel and physical resources for clinical services and educational purposes. - Health professions education. - o Demonstrates making objective assessments based upon established criteria - o Adaptable to computer technology (Microsoft, Adobe, Web forms, file sharing sites, etc.) - Proficient in grammatically correct evidence based writing skills - o Executes factual and non-biased reviews. - Relates all concerns in program reviews to current NAACLS Standards. - Consistently meets deadlines set by NAACLS Staff and peers. - Consistently completes review forms thoroughly. - o Performs reviews in a professional manner. - Consistently respects and maintains confidentiality of privileged information. - o Responds to communication in a timely manner. - Site Visit Specific Expectations - o Conducts interviews and performs observational functions with discretion - Flexible to logistical changes
+- NAACLS Volunteer Expectations as a Representative of the Organization - Approaches accreditation in a supportive not punitive manner. - Follows the policies and procedures established by the NAACLS Board of Directors. - Dependably engages in collaboration. - Contributes to an inclusive and respectful environment. - Receptive to differing interpretations of NAACLS Standards and standards compliance. - Expectations as a Content Expert - Comprehension of the current NAACLS' Standards. - Competency in evaluating standards to align with materials provided during review. - Understands the purposes of accreditation. - Familiar with current practices in: - Clinical laboratory procedures. - Evaluation of essential personnel and physical resources for clinical services and educational purposes. - Health professions education. - Demonstrates making objective assessments based upon established criteria. - Adaptable to computer technology (Microsoft, Adobe, Web forms, file sharing sites, etc.). - o Proficient in grammatically correct evidence-based writing skills - Executes factual and non-biased reviews. - Relates all concerns in program reviews to current NAACLS Standards. - Consistently meets deadlines set by NAACLS Staff and peers. - Consistently completes review forms thoroughly. - Performs reviews in a professional manner. - Consistently respects and maintains confidentiality of privileged information. - Responds to communication in a timely manner. - Site Visit Specific Expectations - o Conducts interviews and performs observational functions with discretion. - Flexible to logistical changes.

-Responsibilities for a Self- Study Report Reviewer:
+Responsibilities for a Self-Study Report Reviewer